1993 Newsweek Champions Cup and the Matrix Essentials Evert Cup

-The 1993 Newsweek Champions Cup and the Matrix Essentials Evert Cup were tennis tournaments played on outdoor hard courts.
+The 1993 Newsweek Champions Cup and the Matrix Essentials Evert Cup was a combined men's and women's tennis tournaments played on outdoor hard courts.
 It was the 20th edition of the tournament, and was part of the ATP Super 9 of the 1993 ATP Tour and of the WTA Tier II Series of the 1993 WTA Tour.
-It was held from March 1 to March 15, 1993.
+It was held from February 22 through February 28 (women) and March 1 to March 15, 1993 (men) at the Grand Champions Resort in Indian Wells, California in the United States.

 The men singles was headlined by world No. 1 Jim Courier, Pete Sampras and Stefan Edberg.
 Other top seeds were Michael Chang, Petr Korda, Goran Ivanišević, Andre Agassi and Michael Stich.

-The women's draw featured.
-Other top seeds present were.

-Notable stories

-Stefan Edberg and Andre Agassi lost unexpectedly in the second round to wildcard Richey Reneberg and Marc Rosset respectively.

-Wayne Ferreira managed to make his first impression in a major tournament, reaching the final.
+The women's singles draw featured Mary Joe Fernández, Katerina Maleeva and Magdalena Maleeva as the top seeded players.